EricBaldwinn/MasterMind/README.md

 2. I then decided on the tech stack which I ended up using React.js and Node.js.
 After my initial requirements were fullfilled I decided to use Postgres as the database to keep track of scores.

-3. I started by cloning a template of an Express server and Webpack setup.
+3. I started by cloning a template of an Express server and Webpack setup [^2].
 After that I wanted to create my route to Random.org, which I first tested by hitting the API on Postman to visualize the data sent back.
 I realized I would need to manipulate the data sent back into the format I wanted, which I did inside my Express route to expedite the process of sending correct data to the frontend.

 4. I then created a basic App.jsx component to be able to see what I'm rendering on my localhost:3000.
 I knew I would need to then create my Inputs component because I would need the player's guess to create the game logic, by comparing the player's guess to the correct answer.
 The Inputs.jsx component handles the player's guesses and allows the user to use number buttons or enter manually into the input field.